csdms/bmi-example-agentpy/README.md

 on a uniform rectangular plate.
 The model, [DiffusionModel](./diffusion/diffusion_model.py),
 is written with AgentPy.
+In the model,
+a configurable number of agents are placed at a location on the plate.
+In each time step,
+the agents are randomly moved zero to one grid cell, with the probability of moving modified by a pseudo-diffusivity.
+The number of agents is conserved, so if one reaches a boundary, it is reflected back onto the plate.

 This repository is organized with the following directories: